llogiq/llogiq.github.io/_posts/2017-06-01-perf-pitfalls.md

 Overall, Rust is pretty good for performance.
 Write the most simple, naive stuff, and it will usually run within a factor of two from optimized C/C++ code, without any further performance work on the code.
+With some investment into optimizations, matching or exceeding C's speed should be possible in most cases.
 However, Rust makes some tradeoffs for different reasons than sheer speed, so here's a handy list of some things that may bite you and how you can speed them up.

 Before we come to the list, please remember that this is only general advice that may or may not apply to your specific situation.
 As Kirk Pepperdine always